barion/barion-web-php/readme.md

 # System requirements

-* PHP 5.2 or higher
+* PHP 5.4 or higher
 * cURL module enabled (at least v7.18.1)
-* SSL enabled (systems uisng OpenSSL with the version of 0.9.8f at least)
+* SSL enabled (systems using OpenSSL with the version of 0.9.8f at least)

 # Installation